MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterGroupFromAffinityRule.md

 ### -Groups

-The groups to be removed from the affinity rule.
+The groups to remove from the affinity rule.

 ```yaml
 Type: String[]